 Why might the early bird catch the worm?

-Everyone's test prep is going to vary based on their own strengths, weaknesses, schedule, and goals.
-At the very minimum, though, all students should try to put in 10 hours of focused test prep, at least to get familiar with the format and timing of the test.
-Realistically, you would need to put in much more time over a sustained period to do well.
+Everyone's SAT test prep is going to vary based on their own strengths, weaknesses, schedule, and goals.
+At the very minimum, though, all students should try to put in at least 10 hours of focused test prep; this allows you to get familiar with the format and timing of the test.
+Realistically, you'd need to put in much more time over a sustained period to do well.

 A full study regimen might consist of around 100 hours.
-You could spread this out over a school year by prepping for 2 to 3 hours a week, or start small and gradually increase your studying as you approach your test date.
+You could spread this out over a single school year by prepping for two to three hours a week, or start small and gradually increase your studying the closer you get to your test date.

-If you're prepping earlier than the summer before junior year and scoring decently on practice tests, then taking the real SAT would be valuable testing experience.
-You can get a sense of what taking the real test is like, from what exactly you need to bring to how you feel leading up to and taking the SAT.
+If you're prepping earlier than the summer before junior year and scoring decently on SAT practice tests, taking the real SAT would be a valuable testing experience.
+Essentially, you'll get a sense of what taking the actual test is like, from what you need to bring to how you feel leading up to and taking the SAT.

-To sum up, if you're prepping in 9th or 10th grade, or even middle school, then you might move this typical test-taking schedule up a year or more by taking the SAT in sophomore year or earlier.
-As mentioned above, another factor to think about when signing up for the SAT is the policy of your intended colleges towards Score Choice.
+To sum up, if you're prepping for the SAT in 9th or 10th grade (or even middle school), you might move up this typical test-taking schedule a year or more by taking the SAT in sophomore year or earlier.

 Just make sure you understand the policies of your colleges.
-While it's a bit of a gray area, some schools require you to send all your scores across all test sittings and expect you to be honest here.
-Some schools will "superscore" your results, or take the highest section score across all dates.
-So if you do well in English on one date, math on another, and Writing on a third, then these are the scores the colleges will take.
-Again, you don't want any big score outliers that could raise red flags.
+While it's a bit of a gray area, some schools require you to send all your scores across all test sittings, and expect you to be honest.

 Some students use this superscoring policy to build up their SAT scores section by section.
-Why might superscoring lead you to sign up for the SAT earlier than junior year?
+But why might superscoring lead you to sign up for the SAT earlier than junior year?

 You could build up your scores, section by section.

 Even if you're not using this superscoring strategy to take the SAT, you might want more test dates than the three or so discussed in the typical test-taking schedule.
-Simply put, by starting earlier, you have more chances to take the SAT.
+Simply put, by starting earlier, you'll have more chances to take the SAT.
 This puts less pressure on each test date, so if you're someone who experiences test-taking anxiety, this plan could help relieve some of those nerves.
-Plus you don't have to freak out if you have a fluke test day by getting sick or having insomnia the night before.
+Plus, you don't have to freak out if you have a fluke test day!

-Overall, I wouldn't recommend taking the SAT more than 6 times total.
-While you can technically take it as many times as you want, it could start to be a waste of time and money, as well as look bad to colleges that don't use Score Choice.
-If you find yourself taking it over and over, you probably would be better served readjusting your approach to test prep and figuring out to make it more effective for raising your scores.
+Overall, I don't recommend taking the SAT more than six times in total.
+Though you can technically take it as many times as you want, it'll start to be a waste of time and money, as well as look bad to colleges that don't use Score Choice.
+If you find yourself taking the SAT over and over, work on readjusting your approach to test prep, and figure out how you can make it more effective for raising your scores.

-If You Want to Line Up the SAT With Your School Courses
+#4: You Want to Align the SAT With Your Classes

-A lot of people think the SAT is less about course content and more about strategy, and they wouldn't be totally off base.
+A lot of people think the SAT is less about course content and more about strategy—and they're not totally off base.
 The test is pretty different from most tests you take in school.
-While the timing and wording of the questions is tricky, the concepts covered are really not all that advanced.
+While the timing and wording of the questions can be tricky, the concepts covered are really not all that advanced.
 You might have all the content knowledge you need to do well on the SAT well before junior year.

-While strategy plays a large role in scoring highly on the SAT, I think that concrete academic concepts are also key for doing well.
-You have to have a grasp of algebra and geometry, for example.
-You should be practiced in analyzing a passage, understanding and applying key literary terms, and structuring a well-supported persuasive essay.
+Although strategy plays a large role in scoring highly on the SAT, concrete academic concepts are also key for doing well.
+You have to have a solid grasp of algebra and geometry, for example.
+You should also know how to analyze a passage, how to use key literary terms, and how to structure a cogent, well-supported essay.

-A lot of students cover the skills they'll need for the Math, Critical Reading, and Writing sections earlier in high school than junior year.
-Because of this, it could be helpful to study these skills in the context of the SAT and apply them to taking the test in freshman or sophomore year.
+Many students cover the skills they'll need for the Math, Reading, and Writing sections before their junior year of high school.
+As a result, it could be helpful to study these skills in the context of the SAT and apply them by taking the test during your freshman or sophomore year.

-Some students even surpass the content they'll need for the SAT in school.
-Maybe you're taking pre-calculus and trigonometry in junior year and actually have to look back at concepts you learned in the past.
-Rather than get rusty with these skills, you might actually be better equipped to prep for and take the SAT in 9th or 10th grade, before your courses move beyond the content you need for the test.
+Some students even surpass the content they'll need for the SAT through their classes in school.
+If you're taking pre-calculus and trigonometry junior year, you'd have to look back at math concepts you learned in the past in order to do well on the SAT.
+Rather than get rusty with these skills, you might actually be better equipped to prep for and take the SAT in 9th or 10th grade—before your courses move beyond the content you need for the test.

 You want to line everything up just right.